ajcwebdev/redwood-cloudflare-pages/README.md

 ## Create GitHub Repo

 Create a [blank repository](https://repo.new/) on GitHub with the same name as your Redwood project.

+### Initialize repository

 Initialize a git repo in your newly created Redwood project.

 ```bash
 git init